-In this article I intend to demonstrate to you through scientific thinking, and backed by scientific evidence, that the idea of a man cave is neither sexist nor will it hurt a marriage if it is used right.
+In this article I intend to demonstrate to you through scientific thinking, which is backed by scientific evidence, that the idea of a man cave is neither sexist nor will it hurt a marriage if it is used right.

-The myth of the sexist man cave
+The myth of the sexist man cave – busted!

 Articles disparaging man caves are almost always grossly misleading and completely lacking in any real evidence or even substance.

 It allows a man to have a space where he can pursue his passions and reconnect to who is he as a person rather than an employee, husband, father etc. This can actually help him to be more present with his family when he is with them.

 Men are individuals first (just as women are) and husbands second.

 However, when a person gets married, he or she will start to experience life in a paired unit.
 To ensure that unit functions correctly and smoothly each partner must start to think, act, and make decisions based on a co-existent life with their spouse; they compromise.

 For this reason the need for personal space never disappears for both partners whether they realise it or not.

-Be aware though that these benefits apply just as much to a she shed or lady lair and are by no means applicable purely to the male of the house.
+Be aware though that these benefits apply just as much to a she shed or lady lair and are by no means applicable purely to the male of the species.